NCAR/DART/models/wrf/readme.rst

 (3) The format for ``wrf_state_bounds`` is an array of 4 strings:
-    WRF output field, minimum value, maximum value, and either FAIL or CLAMP.
-FAIL will halt the program if an out of range value is detected.
-CLAMP will set the out of range values to the min or max.
+    WRF output field, minimum value, maximum value, and either FAIL or CLAMP.  *FAIL* will halt the program if an out of range value is detected.  *CLAMP* will set the out of range values to the min or max.
-    The special string 'NULL' will map to plus or minus infinity and will not change the values.
+    The special string *NULL* will map to plus or minus infinity and will not change the values.
 Arrays not listed in this table will not be changed as they are read or written.